omarellahi/vox-ai-assistant/README.md

 Before you get started, make sure you have the following:

 1. **mpg123** (for audio playback):
-   - Install it with the following command:
+   - Install it with the following command (on fedora):
    ```bash
    sudo dnf install mpg123
    ```